A dog’s name should be short, punchy and easy for them to recognise, says David Tomlinson

 Best labrador colour

 My other spaniel is a sprocker called Emma.
-I was interested to note that Emma isn’t a name that features in last year’s top 50 girls’ names, but I would wager that after the exploits of our new number one tennis player, the delightful Emma Raducanu, it will do so this year.
 My bitch came by her name because I was in southern Spain in March 2018 when a storm called Emma deposited 12in of rain in Andalucia in 10 days.
 It was during one of the downpours that her breeder emailed me to say that she had been born, so it seemed natural to name her after the storm.

 The requirements for a good name for a dog are simple: it should be short and punchy and easy for the dog to recognise.
 If you’ve got more than one dog, then you want their names to be sufficiently different to avoid any confusion.
 A picking-up friend, now sadly dead, had a labrador called Ghillie and a daughter called Gillie, which caused confusion as we always had to work out which one she was talking about.
 I was never brave enough to ask her why she gave them such similar names.

 If you are going to use a human name for a dog, then it’s always wise to choose one that you won’t feel like an idiot when shouting.
 We all remember Fenton the dog that famously chased the deer in Richmond Park.
 Fenton may have been deaf to his name, but at least he didn’t have to be embarrassed by it.
-The clip of Fenton can still be enjoyed on YouTube.
+(Read more on famous dogs in literature.)

 The French have a curiously Francophile way of naming pedigree dogs.
 In 1926 the government decided that all dogs born in the same year would have a name beginning with the same letter, and they’ve stuck to it ever since, though K, Q, W, X, Y and Z are not used.
 This year the letter is T. Have any been called Trump, I wonder, or perhaps Tautou?